ropensci/roweb/_drafts/2017-09-12-patentsview.md

 Example
 -------

-Let's look at a quick example of analyzing the patent data.
-We'll look at patents that are classified below the [H04L63/00 CPC code](https://worldwide.espacenet.com/classification#!/CPC=H04L63/02).
+Let's look at a quick example of pulling and analyzing patent data.
+We'll look at patents from the last ten years that are classified below the [H04L63/00 CPC code](https://worldwide.espacenet.com/classification#!/CPC=H04L63/02).
 Patents in this area relate to "network architectures or network communication protocols for separating internal from external